Alisha138/backend-project/README.md

 - Integrate unit and integration testing
 - Add caching layer for performance

-Let me know if you want to include example SQL queries or a sample `db.js` file to show how you're connecting to PostgreSQL — I can whip that up for you too!
+Let me know if you want to include more SQL queries or a more sample `db.js` file to show how you're connecting to PostgreSQL — I can whip that up for you too!